Learning to play the game: audit quality, diversity and social mobility in the big-4

 Project description

-This mixed methods study seeks to link the extensive literature on socialisation in the big-4 with the growing cross-paradigm literature on audit failure.
+This project follows the experiences of early career auditors of audit failure, diversity and social mobility in the Big-4 firm.
+It is an ongoing project that seeks to link the extensive literature on identity and socialisation in the Big-4 with the growing cross-paradigm literature on audit quality and audit failure.

 The second aim of the project focuses on diversity and social mobility.
 In this stream we note the wide-ranging perspectives among auditors on the profession and draw attention to how audit practice is experienced very differently by different groups within the firm.
-We similarly explore the firm’s attempts to widen participation and address EDI issues, while exploring the persistent barriers to progression that some experience.
-This feeds into wider issues of workload, recruitment, and retention that are seen to impact audit quality.
+We follow attempts to widen participation and address EDI issues in the profession, while exploring the persistent barriers to progression that some experience.

 Key research outputs